Q: When will colleges reopen for in-person instruction?

 Q: What if I don’t have internet access, or not reliable access, at my home?

 A: Community college students who don’t have a computer or other device to take classes online should check with their local college for possible laptop loan programs, according to the guidance.

 Students who attend a four-year university and don’t have internet at home should check in with officials at their universities.

 Q: Has any admissions criteria changed for incoming students?

 A: The University of California and California State University systems have relaxed some of their admissions criteria for incoming freshmen and transfer students.

-High school seniors can submit credit/no credit grades in place of traditional letter grades for A-G courses completed in winter, spring or summer 2020.
+Last year, high school seniors were allowed to submit pass/no pass grades in place of traditional letter grades for A-G courses completed in winter, spring or summer 2020.
 A-G courses are the set of high school classes students must take to be eligible to attend one of the nine UC undergraduate campuses or one of the 23 CSU campuses.

-EdSource higher education reporters Ashley A. Smith, Larry Gordon and Michael Burke contributed to this report.
+EdSource higher education reporters Ashley A. Smith and Michael Burke contributed to this report.